Not-C-Developer/Shellcode/README.md

 	MapViewOfFile			Write|Execute
 		OR  MapViewOfFile3
 	 	OR  MapViewOfFileEx
-		//NEED to FIND way MapViewOfFile2		Function not found COPY MEMORY
+		!NEED to FIND way MapViewOfFile2		Function not found!
+	COPY MEMORY
 	EXECUTION FUNCTION
 	UnmapViewOfFile